pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

 These instructions are written with GitHub as the Git provider repository, CircleCI as the CI, and a Pantheon site.

 Substitute your chosen Git Provider and CI service in these instructions with the options of your choice.
-See [A Build Tools Project's Components](/guides/build-tools#a-build-tools-projects-components) for the supported combinations.
+Refer to [A Build Tools Project's Components](/guides/build-tools#a-build-tools-projects-components) for the supported combinations.

 </Alert>

 ## Prerequisites

-Make sure you have the latest versions of Terminus and the Terminus Build Tools plugin installed.
+Ensure you have the latest versions of Terminus and the Terminus Build Tools plugin installed.
 You may want to run `terminus self:plugin:update pantheon-systems/terminus-build-tools-plugin` to ensure you have the most recent version.

 1. Install [Composer](/guides/composer).
    - Verify your installation with `composer --version`: